staticjax/ayam-web/backup/index.md

               - pb-6
               - pr-4
       - type: FeaturedItem
-        title: Custom Cloud
+        title: Private Cloud
         text: >
-          For maximum security, you own the server and other resources and control access but we help you get started with configuration and provide on-going support on a custom basis.
+          You own the server and control access but we help you get started with configuration and provide on-going support.
         featuredImage:
           url: /images/locked.svg
           altText: altText of the image